 Key Components:

 - Sill: The sill is the horizontal bottom part of the frame.
 It serves as a platform for the window and helps drain rainwater away from the interior.
+The brick mould, an exterior trim with a thicker profile, hides the gap between the window frame and the wall surface, providing a buffer between the window and the surrounding cladding.

-2. Sash 🪟
+2. Sash πͺ

 Key Components: